brianhouse/rhythm_beyond_music/README.md

 Most classes will include discussion of short texts that address conceptual issues in art, science, and technology.
 You are required to read them thoroughly before class and have questions and comments ready.
 You will share these thoughts with the class.

 ### Projects
-Over the course of the semester, you will compelete two artistic research projects—a midterm and a final—which will be critiqued by the class.
+Over the course of the semester, you will compelete an introductory assignment in addition to two artistic research projects—a midterm and a final—which will be critiqued by the class.
 While the projects must be in dialogue with the themes of the course, you are expected to experiment and to develop a personal artistic trajectory.
 Projects must be properly documented; in most cases this will mean making a video.

 [More guidelines about projects](projects.md).